 Our underwriting and operating philosophy is to maximize value per share for our shareholders.
-Our management has achieved an approximate 19% annualized return, including dividends, as measured by the growth in our sales price per share since our initial public offering in 1985.
-During this period, we have grown our tangible book value per share, as adjusted for the dilutive effect of outstanding options and warrants, from approximately \$22 per share at the time of our initial public offering in 1985 to \$221.80 per share as of March 31, 2002, representing an approximate annualized return, including dividends, of 18%.
-Jack Byrne has been our Chairman at all times during this period and Tom Kemp has been one of our senior executives since 1991.
-Ray Barrette has been part of our senior executive team for approximately 10 years during this period.
-Steve Fass has been President and Chief Executive Officer of Folksamerica since 1984.
-Folksamerica was acquired by us in 1998.
+Our management has achieved an approximate 20% annualized market share price return, including dividends, since our initial public offering in 1985.
+During this period, we have grown our fully diluted tangible book value per share from approximately \$22 per share at the time of our initial public offering in 1985 to \$221.80 per share as of March 31, 2002, representing an approximate annualized return, including dividends, of 18%.